Now in beta

 Define your automation

-Use the visual editor to configure triggers, write natural language instructions, attach tools and MCP servers, and choose a model.
+Use the visual editor to write natural language instructions, choose a model, and configure cron schedules.
+More triggers and MCP servers are in progress.

 # Instructions